xavicampa/appsync-workshop/README.md

 During this workshop, we’ll look into authentication, authorization and the integration with multiple backend data sources.

 This repository contains template/boilerplate scripts and resources to be used during the workshop, including:
-- Single Page Application
+- Web (React 18 single-page-app)
-- GraphQL API
+- GraphQL API (AWS AppSync)
-- User pool
+- User pool (Amazon Cognito)
-- Booking NoSQL (DynamoDB) database
+- Booking NoSQL (Amazon DynamoDB) database
-- Rooms SQL (Aurora Serverless) database
+- Rooms SQL (Amazon Aurora Serverless) database
 - Scripts and templates to get these running in the AWS public cloud

 Requirements:
 - AWS account
-- Python 3.x to run single page application locally
+- [Python 3.x](https://www.python.org/downloads/) to serve the web locally
-- Postman
+- [Postman](https://www.postman.com/downloads/) to issue API requests directly

 Optional:
-- [NodeJS](https://nodejs.org/en) to make changes and rebuild the Single Page Application
+- [NodeJS](https://nodejs.org/en) to make changes and rebuild the web

 # Provisioning
 The script might return some errors on the first run, as it tries to clean-up any leftovers from previous executions.
 It is safe to ignore errors during clean-up.
 Any errors from the "Provisioning" point should be reported.